MarcinOrlowski/html-clock-plasmoid/README.md

    Ensure such locale is available in your system.
  * **Timezone offset**: by default, widget shows your **local** time.
 But if you want to use different time zone than your local, enable this option and provide the offset in form of `[+-]HH:MM`, i.e. `-03:30` or `5:00`.
 If no sign is specified, positive (`+`) offset is assumed.
 Faulty offset falls back to `00:00` (which means `GMT` time zone).
+ * **Container fill width**: By default clock container takes as much horizontal space as needed to render its content.
+This may be incorrect behavior if i.e. you use vertical panel and would like to use custom background color.
+In such case you'd end up having ugly side borders if your clock contant is taking less space than panel's width.
+To combat this, enable this option to force the widget. **NOTE:** this option is most useful if you use this widget in a dock/panel.
+For desktop widgets it's recommended to keep it off.
+ * **Container fill height**: By default clock container takes as much space as needed to render its content.
+This may be incorrect behavior if i.e. you use horizontal panel and would like to use custom background color.
+In such case you'd end up having ugly  borders on the top and bottom if your clock contant is taking less vertical space than panel's occupies.
+To combat this, enable this option to force the widget to take as much vertical space as its parent container allows. **NOTE:** this option is most useful if you use this widget in a dock/panel.
+For desktop widgets it's recommended to keep it off.

 ### User Layout ###